 Volkswagen Theft & Safety in Australia

-Key facts about Volkswagen vehicle security and safety performance in Australia.
+Key facts about Volkswagen vehicle security and safety performance for Australian owners.

 🔒 Volkswagen Theft Risk in Australia

-Volkswagen vehicles are not disproportionately targeted for theft in Australia, though the Golf GTI and Golf R models can attract attention due to their desirability.
-Modern VWs (2010+) feature advanced immobiliser systems and keyless entry security.
-Refer to Australian Police for current theft statistics.
+Volkswagen vehicles are not disproportionately targeted for theft in Australia overall.
+However, the Golf GTI and Golf R are higher-risk models due to their desirability among enthusiasts.
+Modern VWs feature advanced immobiliser and keyless-entry security systems.
+Check the NMVTRC for current theft statistics.

 • Modern VWs have strong anti-theft technology as standard